chinamike65/hugo-tuolesi/content/book4/book4en.md

 These nine logics are described in Madhyamika theory.
 If you can thoroughly understand these nine logics, it will be easier to understand emptiness.
 This time, I will use the four-element reasoning method to talk about emptiness.

-The four main points of reasoning are: identify the object to be denied, identify, determine the coverage of the concept, identify non-oneness,
+The four main points of reasoning are: identify the object to be negated, identify, determine the coverage of the concept, identify non-oneness,

 and identify non-differential.

+##### （1）Identify the object of negation

-(1) To identify the object of negation, we must first understand that the object of negation we want to identify is the ego.
+To identify the object of negation, we must first understand that the object of negation we want to identify is the ego.

 To break the ego, we must know the I who wants to break.